furiosa-ai/furiosa-ai.github.io/v2025.1.0/en/_sources/device_management/system_management_interface/furiosa_smi_lib.rst

 Each module provides the following features:

+- **Initialize module** handles initialization of the Furiosa SMI library.

 - **Device module** provides NPU device discovery and information including *device specification* and *liveness*.

 - **Topology module** provides the topology status within a system including *device-to-device link type* and *p2p accessibility*.